-We especially welcomed papers that link technology and institutions in developing and emerging countries: the list of selected authors as well as the titles of their papers is available here.
+We especially welcomed papers that link technology and institutions in developing and emerging countries.
 Outstanding papers will have the chance to be published in one of the FSR series.
 Furthermore, the best paper will be submitted for streamlined publication in a special issue of the Utilities Policy Journal.

 Unique Conference Format